 - Foundation Affiliations – if someone sits on multiple foundation boards, odds are they may have wealth to give.
 This is especially true if you find that the individual sits on the board of a family foundation.
 If this is the case, not only do they likely have wealth, they have also set up a medium for them to distribute that wealth to certain causes (which you can see by identifying their grants awarded).

 There you have it.
-Wealth insights are very important to understanding the capacity and lifestyle of your prospective donors.
-These 5 tips should help get you started determining whether your prospect has wealth to give.
+Wealth insights are very important in understanding the capacity and lifestyle of your prospective donors.
+These five tips should help get you started determining whether your prospect has wealth to give.
 Are there other go-to wealth indicators you make sure to include in every donor profile?
 Let us know!